Learning Activities for 2 Year Olds: 10 Simple and Fun Ideas

 We earn a commission if you make a purchase, at no additional cost to you.

 Independence and Self-Control: Toddlers are naturally curious and want to explore their independence.
 You may notice them wanting to do things “all by myself!”
 Whether it’s choosing their own clothes or deciding which toy to play with, these small choices help them build confidence.
 At the same time, they’re beginning to learn self-control, though it’s still a work in progress.
-Learning activities that give them options and let them make small decisions foster this growing sense of independence.
+Learning activities that give your 2 year old options and let them make small decisions foster this growing sense of independence.

 Language and Communication Development